Pre-Columbian era: Chavín civilization

 The Chavín, a Peruvian preliterate civilization, established a trade network and developed agriculture by 900 BCE, according to some estimates and archeological finds.
-Artifacts were found at a site called Chavín in modern Peru at an elevation of 3177 m.
+Artifacts were found at a site called Chavín de Huántar in modern Peru at an elevation of 3177 m.
 The Chavín civilization spanned from 900 to 300 BCE.

-Muisca people
+Muisca confederation

 The Chibcha-speaking communities were the most numerous, the most territorially extended and the most socio-economically developed of the pre-Hispanic Colombians.
 By the 8th century, the indigenous people had established their civilization in the northern Andes.
 At one point, the Chibchas occupied part of what is now Panama, and the high plains of the Eastern Sierra of Colombia.

-The areas which they occupied in Colombia were the present-day Departments of Santander (North and South), Boyacá and Cundinamarca.
+The areas that they occupied in Colombia were the present-day Departments of Santander (North and South), Boyacá, and Cundinamarca.
 This is where the first farms and industries were developed.
 It is also where the independence movement originated.
 They are currently the richest areas in Colombia.
 The Chibcha developed the most populous zone between the Maya region and the Inca Empire.
 Next to the Quechua of Peru and the Aymara in Bolivia, the Chibcha of the eastern and north-eastern Highlands of Colombia developed the most notable culture among the sedentary Indigenous peoples in South America.

 In the Colombian Andes, the Chibcha comprised several tribes who spoke similar languages (Chibcha).
 They included the following: the Muisca, Guane, Lache, Cofán, and Chitareros.

+Tairona confederation

+The Tairona civilization thrived in the Sierra Nevada de Santa Marta mountain range in northern Colombia.
+Studies suggest that the civilization thrived from the 1st century CE until the Spanish arrival in the 16th century.
+The descendants of the Tairona, such as the Kogi were one of the few indigenous groups in the Americas to have escaped full colonial conquest and retain a majority of their indigenous cultures.

 Moche civilization

 The Moche thrived on the north coast of Peru from about 100 to 800 CE.
 The heritage of the Moche is seen in their elaborate burials.
 Some were recently excavated by UCLA's Christopher B. Donnan in association with the National Geographic Society.

 As skilled artisans, the Moche were a technologically advanced people.
 They traded with distant peoples such as the Maya.
-What has been learned about the Moche is based on study of their ceramic pottery; the carvings reveal details of their daily lives.
+What has been learned about the Moche is based on the study of their ceramic pottery; the carvings reveal details of their daily lives.
 The Larco Museum of Lima, Peru, has an extensive collection of such ceramics.
-They show that the people practiced human sacrifice, had blood-drinking rituals, and that their religion incorporated non-procreative sexual practices (such as fellatio).
+They show that the people practiced human sacrifice, had blood-drinking rituals and that their religion incorporated non-procreative sexual practices (such as fellatio).